diana3664/Jokes-AndroidWeek4/README.md

 ## DESCRIPTION

-Application that gives you a category list of jokes from animal jokes to knock knock jokes .Make your day interesting
+A joke application that uses an api to display different categories of jokes .The categories are Pun,any,programming,spooky,Dark and Christmas

 ## TECHNOLOGIES